Understanding map

 Once again we can see the code duplication.
 So instead of checking again and again for every option

-case call a function we starting to abstract it!
+if it is None or Some and only in the Some case call a function we starting to abstract it!

 Instead of calling our function directly, we once again expect it to be passed as an argument.
 We will

-call this abstract function mapOption
+call this abstract function mapOption.

 1: 2: 3: 4: |